Batroun – Basbina

 Located 156km from the winery in Basbina, the Vineyard in Niha lays on the hillside of one of the Bekaa valley’s oldest villages.
 Known for its Roman temples that date back to the 1st century A.D, Niha is renowned for its rich calcareous soil, which makes it an exemplary place to cultivate Syrah.
 The viticultural heritage of Niha is unrecorded; however, archaeological evidence suggests the village’s involvement in winemaking predates the Roman presence in the region.

-Grape Variety: Cabernet Sauvignon, Merlot, Syrah, Chardonnay, Semillon, Sauvignon and Muscat
+Grape Variety: Cabernet Sauvignon, Syrah, Carigan, Cinsault, Chardonnay, Sauvignon, Muscat and Merlot.

 Soil: Calcareous Clay, Limestone Rock Crack